carbon-language/carbon-lang/docs/design/README.md

 The top-level scope in a file is the scope of the package.
 This means:

 -   Within this scope (and its sub-namespaces), all visible names from the same package appear.
-This includes names from the same file, names from the `api` file of a library when inside an `impl` file, and names from imported libraries of the same package.
+This includes names from the same file, names from the API file of a library when inside an implementation file, and names from imported libraries of the same package.
 -   In scopes where package members might have a name conflict with something else, the syntax `package.Foo` can be used to name the `Foo` member of the current package.